Tohokantche/agentic-research-crew/README.md

 ## 📋 Requirements

 - Python >=3.10 and <3.13
-- OpenAI API key or GROQ API key
+- OpenAI API key or GROQ API key for LLMs
 - Serper API key for web search
 - Streamlit for UI